Natsulus/TrimpHelper/README.md

 ## Notes

-- Have not tested with the Kongregate version and is unlikely to work with it.
+- Have not tested with the Kongregate version and is unlikely to work with it for now.

 ## Features